florian/reading-notes/1_OpenIntro-Statistics.md

 - Sampling with replacement implies our observations are independent of each other, which is a very nice property to have
 - For sampling without replacement this is not the case.
 However, when we sample from a lot of elements the difference can be negligible
 - Sampling with replacement means that the individual results are less likely but that they can occur more than once

+### 2.4 Random variables

+- The expected value of a linear combination of random variables is equal to the linear combination of the individual expected values using the same coefficients
+- For variance this also holds if the random variables are independent of each other and the coefficients in the linear combination for the combined variance are squared